vertec-io/pl3xus/docs-site/content/docs/core/guides/websocket-patterns.md

 ---
 # WebSocket Patterns Guide

-This guide covers common WebSocket architectures and production patterns when using eventwork_websockets.
+This guide covers common WebSocket architectures and production patterns when using pl3xus_websockets.

 ---

 ## Overview

-`eventwork_websockets` provides WebSocket transport for the eventwork networking library.
+`pl3xus_websockets` provides WebSocket transport for the pl3xus networking library.
 It supports:

 - **Native servers** using async-tungstenite
 - **Native clients** using async-tungstenite